MaxOrtGit/MaxOrtGit.github.io/index.markdown

 # [VCT Predictions Bot](https://github.com/MaxOrtGit/VCT-Predictions-Bot)
 This has been my personal project for the past 2 years.
-It is a discord bot for making bets on Valorant matches.
+It is a Python discord bot made with Pycord for making fake bets on Valorant matches.
 - It has 68 commands that do anything from making a bet to changing a profile's color
 - The backend uses SQLAlchemy to store all the data in a SQLite database
 - It was hosted at first on Repl.it, then AWS, and now on a Raspberry Pi clone